linda-seiter/CMSC115_2258/unit4_project/README.md

 </tr>
 </table>

-Run `VehicleTask1Test` to confirm your solution passes the JUnit tests.
+Run `VehicleTask1Test` to confirm your solution passes the Junit tests.

 - Several tests check the various mileage categories (Low, Moderate, etc.)
 - One test checks for the presence of `else if` to ensure you are using the